 allow-runtime-reload="true" parameters for deployment.

-Prior to TeamCity 2018.2, use the following hints to eliminate the server restart in the certain cases:
+In versions prior to 2018.2, shut down the server, update the plugin, and start the server again; or use the following hints to eliminate the server restart in the certain cases:

 if you do not change code affecting plugin initialization and change only body of the methods, you can attach to the server process with a debugger and use Java hotswap to reload the changed classes from your IDE without web server restart.
 Note that the standard hotswap does not allow you to change method signatures.